incandenzadev/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 127.0.0.1:6379> CONFIG GET maxmemory
 ```

-It should remain at the default value of 0:
+This should remain at the default value of 0:

 ```shell
 1) "maxmemory"